Plugging Into the Global MarketplaceJuly 31, 2014

 Anne Grey is the Executive Director of the International Trade Administration’s Trade Programs and Strategic Partnerships.
 Bob McEntire is the Acting Director of ITA’s Office of Strategic Partnerships.

 Taking your business online can be a daunting task.
 Exporting to global markets online can be even scarier.

 In a recent International Trade Administration (ITA) webinar, Melissa O’Malley, Paypal’s director of global merchant and cross border trade initiatives, said that although it may be intimidating, the benefits are exponential.
-Note: We will upload a recording of this webinar as soon as possible.

 With the rise of Internet connected devices, more people around the world are plugging in and shopping online, and when it comes to online shopping, it’s becoming increasingly prevalent for goods to be purchased and shipped across borders.

 O’Malley has found that people are driven online for cross-border shopping for two reasons:

 - There is often more variety available online, and